 Pocket money is not a free incentive but someone’s hard-earned income.
 Avoid wasting wealth to impress someone who may later friend-zone you; prioritize financial prudence over fleeting displays of affluence.

-Ensure to consistently save a portion of your earnings, whether it’s $2 a month.
+Ensure you consistently save a portion of your earnings, whether it’s $2 a month.
 This habit, regardless of its modesty, can significantly enhance your financial stability throughout your life.

 9. Understanding Student Loans